 sudo raspi-config

-Select 3 Interface Options and then P4 SPI - Enable/disable automatic loading of SPI kernel module.
-A prompt will appear asking Would you like the ARM SPI interface to be enabled?, select Yes, then select OK on the next prompt and then Yes, then OK and then select Finish to exit the utility and then you need to reboot your Raspberry Pi.
+Select 3 Interface Options and then I4 SPI - Enable/disable automatic loading of SPI kernel module.
+A prompt will appear asking Would you like the SPI interface to be enabled?
+Select Yes, select OK on the following prompt, and then select Finish to exit the utility; then you need to reboot your Raspberry Pi.

 sudo reboot

-For previous releases before Raspian Linux 3.18 you need to complete the following steps:
+For previous releases before Raspbian Linux 3.18, you need to complete the following steps:

 sudo nano /etc/modprobe.d/raspi-blacklist.conf